What is the Full Form of SLR?

-- The statutory liquidity ratio ensures that some portion of deposits would always remain safe and it would be readily provided to the deposit holders if they redeem the deposits in the event of failure of the financial system.
-To ensure the SLR remains at competitive levels, the bank has to report its net time and demand liabilities on a fortnight basis.
+- The statutory liquidity ratio ensures that some portion of deposits would always remain safe, and it would be readily provided to the deposit holders if they redeem the deposits in the event of failure of the financial system.
+To ensure the SLR remains competitive, the bank has to report its net time and demand liabilities on a fortnight basis.

 Difference between SLR and CRR